danielabar/meblog/src/markdown/rails-slack-app-part5-slash-block-kit-response.md

 end
 ```

-TODO: Maybe move this sentence to end of this section:
 Notice that each block must have a `type` attribute.
 See the Slack documentation on [Reference Blocks](https://api.slack.com/reference/block-kit/blocks) for the full list of block types and how to use them.

 Restarting the Rails server `bin/dev` and entering `/retro-discuss keep` again in the Slack workspace will result in this response: